Use of What-if Scenarios to Help Explain Artificial Intelligence Models for Neonatal Health: Abstract

 \section{Abstract}

-Early detection of intrapartum risk enables interventions to potentially prevent or mitigate adverse labor outcomes such as cerebral palsy.
-Currently, there is no accurate automated system to predict such events to assist with clinical decision-making.
-To fill this gap, we propose "Artificial Intelligence (AI) for Modeling and Explaining Neonatal Health" (AIMEN), a deep learning framework that not only predicts adverse labor outcomes from maternal, fetal, obstetrical, and intrapartum risk factors but also provides the model's reasoning behind the predictions made.
-The latter can provide insights into what modifications in the input variables of the model could have changed the predicted outcome.
-We address the challenges of imbalance and small datasets by synthesizing additional training data using Adaptive Synthetic Sampling (ADASYN) and Conditional Tabular Generative Adversarial Networks (CTGAN).
-AIMEN uses an ensemble of fully-connected neural networks as the backbone for its classification with the data augmentation supported by either ADASYN or CTGAN.
-AIMEN, supported by CTGAN, outperforms AIMEN supported by ADASYN in classification.
-AIMEN can predict a high risk for adverse labor outcomes with an average F1 score of 0.784.
-It also provides counterfactual explanations that can be achieved by changing 2 to 3 attributes on average.
-Resources available: https://github.com/ab9mamun/AIMEN.
+Early detection of intrapartum risks enables timely interventions to prevent or mitigate adverse labor outcomes such as cerebral palsy.
+However, accurate automated systems to support clinical decision-making during delivery are currently lacking.
+To address this gap, we propose Artificial Intelligence for Modeling and Explaining Neonatal Health (AIMEN), a deep learning framework that predicts adverse labor outcomes from maternal, fetal, obstetrical, and intrapartum factors while providing interpretable reasoning behind its predictions.
+AIMEN reveals how specific modifications to input variables could alter predicted outcomes, enhancing clinical insight.
+To address class imbalance and limited sample size, AIMEN employs Conditional Tabular GAN (CTGAN) for data augmentation.
+This process includes synthetic data generation, and we investigate in detail properties such as relaxing feature bounds for a subset of training points to explore slightly out-of-range physiological values, and applying silhouette-score-based filtering to increase the separability of synthetic samples.
+AIMEN uses an ensemble of fully connected neural networks for classification and outperforms state-of-the-art models such as XGBoost, TabNet, DANet, and LightGBM, achieving an average F1 score of 0.784 in predicting high-risk deliveries.
+Moreover, AIMEN generates counterfactual explanations that identify actionable changes involving only two to three attributes on average.
+Resources: https://github.com/ab9mamun/AIMEN.

 \ccsdesc[500]{Applied computing~Life and medical sciences} \ccsdesc[300]{Applied computing~Health informatics} \ccsdesc[300]{Applied computing~Health care information systems}

 \keywords{Neonatal health, Generative adversarial networks, Counterfactual explanation}